Sony A7R IV Menu Set Up: Everything You Need To Know

 A small yet super exciting news for Sony users, is that you can now choose the color of the AF area.
 In the previous Sony I was often loosing track of it as it was light grey and blending with the scene most of the times.
 By default this is set to white, but my suggestion is to change it to red instead so that it pops out against bright scenes too.

 This function only works with JPEG format.
-When DRO is “On” the camera automatically corrects the gamma curve, exposure level and other parameters to remove portions that appear darker than they would to the human eye.
+When DRO is “On” in the Sony a7r iv settings, the camera automatically corrects the gamma curve, exposure level and other parameters to remove portions that appear darker than they would to the human eye.
 Sounds pretty good right?
 While it is a cool feature, I prefer to have it “Off” mainly because I don’t like if the camera thinks for me.
 I rather do it myself later during the editing process to be sure I have more control.

 However, I definitely see a use for this new feature as a faster way to have your image ready to deliver.
 It reduces workflow time in case post-processing is not something you want to do.